Massage therapy is a form of physical therapy involving manipulation of the muscles, tendons, ligaments and fascia.

 Stephanie Boyd BSc (Hons) Physiotherapy.
 Diploma Massage therapy.

-Stephanie specialises in sports massage, deep tissue and remedial massage, Thai Massage, trigger point therapy, myofascial release and acupressure.
+Stephanie specialises in sports massage, deep tissue and remedial massage, holistic massage, abdominal massage and pregnancy massage.
 As a chartered physiotherapist Stephanie also offers hands-on manual therapy for musculoskeletal injury together with strengthening and flexibility rehabilitation exercises and postural education.

 Govening bodies: Chartered Society of Physiotherapy and The Health Professions Council.